fmarque/comPOSEd/README.md

-# comPOSED
+# comPOSEd

-### About comPOSED
+### About comPOSEd
-**comPOSED** is an innovative application that uses computer vision to enable users to add popular voice effects such as reverb, delay, distortion, and harmony in real-time through simple hand gestures.
-By combining machine-learning with intuitive controls, **comPOSED** makes voice modulation both engaging and **accessible** for all.
+**comPOSEd** is an innovative application that uses computer vision to enable users to add popular voice effects such as reverb, delay, distortion, and harmony in real-time through simple hand gestures.
+By combining machine-learning with intuitive controls, **comPOSEd** makes voice modulation both engaging and **accessible** for all.

 ---